How to Keep Your Smart Home Safe from Hacking

 2. Change default username

+Default usernames are hacker bait.
 As you tap through the smartphone app to set up a device, make sure it doesn’t create a default username or account for you.
-This is especially true for wireless routers that help your smart home run smoothly, not just smart devices themselves.
+Create a new username that doesn’t include personal info like your name or address.
+This step applies to both routers and smart devices.

 One of the first things hackers look for is a list of default usernames, which does half of their work for them.
 Changing the default username gives you more breathing room and takes you off the list of easy targets.